jj-style/Cryptobreaker/README.md

 * Beaufort cipher (including german variant)
 * Autokey/Autoclave cipher

-(I will be adding option for encryption soon)

 More ciphers to be addded soon.
 I have programmed some more but have not implememnted them to my GUI yet.
 I have also programmed a semi-automatic vigenere cipher breaker which I am currently implementing.